David-Carlson/BlackBody/README.md

 I'm curious about light and graphics.
 I had previously created an [Atmospheric Scattering Simulator](https://github.com/ajzaff/sky-simulator), and wanted to learn more about applications of physics and how wavelength corresponds to color.

-## Installation

-Provide code examples and explanations of how to get the project.

 ## API Reference

 I used the [Sunflow Render Engine](http://sunflow.sourceforge.net/docs/javadoc/) to help draw images as well as handle parts of the spectrum conversion.

-## Contributors

-Let people know how they can dive into the project, include important links to things like issue trackers, irc, twitter accounts if applicable.

 ## License